-- Where do I find my keywords?
+- Where do I find ranking organic keywords?

-- Open the performance report
+- Open your performance report

-- 6 months of data
+- Range of data option

 - List your blog posts

-- Know your average positions
+- Google search average positions

-- Find ranking keywords
+- How to find ranking organic keywords

-- What keywords are driving traffic?
+- What keywords are driving traffic to your post?

 - Find the average keyword positions

-- Check the keyword positions
+- Confirm keyword positions

 - Integrate your new keywords into your post

-- More relevant keywords help Google
+- Relevant keywords help Google understand your content

 - Frequently asked questions

-Where do I find my keywords?
+Where do I find ranking organic keywords?

-Your overview will look like this.
+The console overview looks like this.

-Open the performance report
+Open your performance report

 Click on the ‘open report’ link.
 The link is on the right-hand side of the performance segment.

-Once you have clicked on the open report link.
-Your screen will look like this.
+Once you have clicked on the open report link, your screen will look like this.

-6 months of data
+Range of data option